-If you are successful, the court may award a broad range of damages, such as punitive damages, medical expenses, lost wages, pain and suffering, and mental anguish.
+If you are successful, the court may award a broad range of damages.
+This might include punitive damages, medical expenses, lost wages, pain and suffering, and mental anguish.

-No. Most states prohibit this by law.
+No. It is generally illegal for an employer to fire an employee for filing a workers' compensation case.
+This is considered retaliation, and most states prohibit retaliation by law.
 If an employer does retaliate against an employee for filing a workers' compensation claim, the employer should be reported immediately to the local workers' compensation office.

 Learn About Your Benefits From an Experienced Workers' Comp Attorney

 Understanding workers' compensation can be complicated, as there are many rules.
 Dealing with an insurance carrier can also be difficult.
 If you've been injured on the job and your employer disputes your workers' comp claim, you will likely need legal help.